Council's strategic projects are set in the Long Term Plan (LTP).

 Road Seal Extension

-During the LTP preparation, Council consulted on what would be done about continuing road seal extensions within the district where New Zealand Transport Agency (NZTA) no longer provided 60 percent funding assistance.
-Recent changes to NZTA’s funding principles meant that they would no longer provide funding for these types of capital works, and there was a risk of losing the operational renewal funding for them in future.
+During the 2015-2025 LTP preparation, Council consulted on what would be done about continuing road seal extensions within the district where New Zealand Transport Agency (NZTA) no longer provided 60 percent funding assistance.
+Changes to NZTA’s funding principles meant that they would no longer provide funding for these types of capital works, and there was a risk of losing the operational renewal funding for them in future.

-Consultation resulted in a reasonably split decision about ceasing seal extension or carrying it on.
-In order to gain a better understanding of the situation, Council decided when adopting the LTP to put seal extensions on hold for a year while investigating options.
 There is still significant demand and need for seal extensions across the district, particularly where there is an economic benefit, for example dust suppression around kiwifruit orchards.

 Council will review this stance constantly and wherever there are other funding opportunities, or changes in NZTA’s funding assistance rates.